bduval15/2800-202510-BBY26/README.md

 - Filters by category and distance
 - Popups with detailed info and “Save” button

-### 💡 Hacks Page
+### 💡 Hacks/Events/Deals Page
-- Static markdown-style hack posts
+- Static markdown-style posts
 - Save favorites to a "Pocket Cheatsheet"

 ### 🧾 Submissions